What Do I Need to Know to Built an At-Home Gym?

 Accessories are what make your home gym unique to you.
 You might add a set of dumbbells, a plyo box, kettlebells, medicine balls, foam rollers, a set of Olympic rings, or anything that motivates and inspires you.

 The cost of a home gym can vary quite a bit, depending on what you purchase and where you purchase it.
 You can opt for used equipment from the classifieds or purchase brand new.

 Beware: If you purchase used equipment, consider the transportation cost, and check the equipment carefully for bent bars and broken pulleys.
 Be sure weights lock down securely.
 It’s not a good deal if you have to pay to fix it.

 While costs for a home gym vary, you can get a decent—although basic—setup for around 1,500 to 2,000 dollars.
-This is often less than a two year gym membership.
+This is often less than a two-year gym membership.

 If you want to get into the nuts and bolts of what it costs to build a gym, check out this Gym cost Planner.
-It is a spreadsheet on Google docs which lists essential equipment and common average prices on separate worksheets.
+It is a spreadsheet on Google docs that lists essential equipment and common average prices on separate worksheets.

 5. What can I do in a home gym?

 So now that you have decided to assemble the perfect Iron Palace, what’s next?

 With at-home workouts and a good diet, you will see visible results with your own eyes!
 Nice!